New Believer Advice #2: Remember not to squash other people during this time of enthusiasm.

-Expect for the Pharisees and those who were “spiritually wise” in their own eyes!
-His harshest words of condemnation were for them.
+Unlike the Pharisees and those who were “spiritually wise” in their own eyes!
+Jesus's harshest words of condemnation were for them, for those who hammered others with legalistic rules.
 And He pulled no punches when it came to confronting them with the truth.
 So do not become a Pharisee – a legalistic, high-and-mighty, hoity-toity, “I am smarter than you and know just what you need” Christian.
 Let your love and the way you graciously live out your newfound faith draw others to Him as they see something different and desirable about you.

 (New stuff for this post)

 This can be a hard one when we want people to know the truth and salvation and healing that we have found.
 Especially when they are people we care about.
 It is hard to sit by and watch people self-destruct and turn their backs on God.

 If this is the case, especially if they don’t want your “preaching,” the best thing you can do is just love them and spend time with them as people who you enjoy being with, instead of seeing them as “someone I must convert.”
 If people think we don’t genuinely care about them for who they are, they are not going to care about what we say and think.
 So just love them the way Christ loves them.

 But I do not think we can pray “Lord, save so-and-so” and expect it to work.
 God does not force Himself on anyone.
 He does not force people to believe in Him.
 He leaves that up to us.
 So we cannot blame Him if our prayer of “Lord, save so-and-so” doesn’t work.